atmcgrath/END-Digital-Collection/_texts/EN-Journey-1774.md

 s4 .
 “miss Selby are both abroad, and John ft
-“is w ith them.”,
+“is w ith them.",
 • %
 st ' ' t
 ‘ tt,, ^
-“go yourself, good Sukey, ”
+“go yourself, good Sukey, "
 it, ’. ^
 ■ — laid Fanny — “and go this moment,
 'i «
-“or it will be too late.” -.
+“or it will be too late." -.
 III
 • F »
 It ■,